klzgrad/naiveproxy/README.md

 It was obvious to Google then and is obvious to us now that the road to zero latency at the cost of compromising security and interoperability is a dead end under the 1:1 connection model, which is why Google pursued connection persistence and 1:N connection multiplexing in HTTP/2 and more radical overhaul of HTTP/TLS/TCP in QUIC.
 In a 1:N connection model, the cost of setting up the first connection is amortized, and the following connections cost nothing to set up without any security or stability compromises.

 Complex, battle-tested logic for connection management was [implemented](https://web.archive.org/web/20161222115511/https://insouciant.org/tech/connection-management-in-chromium/) in Chromium.
 The same thing is not so easy to do again from scratch with the aforementioned languages.

+### Why not reinvent cryptos?

+Because the first rule of cryptography is: [Don't roll your](http://loup-vaillant.fr/articles/rolling-your-own-crypto) [own cryptos](https://security.stackexchange.com/questions/18197/why-shouldnt-we-roll-our-own).

+If you do roll your own cryptos, see what [happened](https://groups.google.com/d/msg/traffic-obf/CWO0peBJLGc/Py-clLSTBwAJ) with Shadowsocks.
+(Spoiler: it encrypts, but doesn't authenticates, leading to active probing exploits, and more exploits after duct-tape fixes.)

+### Why not use HTTP/2 proxy from browser directly?

+You may have wondered why not use Chrome directly if NaiveProxy reuses Chrome's network stack.
+The answer is yes, you can.
+You will get 80% of what NaiveProxy does (TLS, connection multiplexing, application fronting) without NaiveProxy.
+Simply point your browser to Caddy as an HTTP/2 or HTTP/3 forward proxy directly.

+But this setup is prone to basic traffic analysis due to lack of obfuscation and predictable packet sizes in TLS handshakes.
+[The bane of "TLS-in-TLS" tunnels](http://blog.zorinaq.com/my-experience-with-the-great-firewall-of-china/) is that this combination is just so different from any normal protocols (nobody does 3-way handshakes twice in a row) and the record sizes of TLS handshakes are so predictable that no machine learning is needed to [detect it](https://github.com/shadowsocks/shadowsocks-org/issues/86#issuecomment-362809854).

+The browser will introduce an extra 1RTT delay during proxied connection setup because of interpretation of HTTP RFCs.
+The browser will wait for a 200 response after a CONNECT request, incuring 1RTT which is not necessary.
+NaiveProxy does a HTTP Fast CONNECT similar to TCP Fast Open, i.e. send subsequent data immediately after CONNECT.
+Also, you may have to type in the password for the proxy everytime you open the browser.
+NaiveProxy sends the password directly.

+But if you don't need the best performance, and unobfuscated TLS-in-TLS somehow still works for you, you can just set up Caddy and use it with your browser.